j3llyroll/j3llyroll/README.md

 - 👋 Hi, I’m @j3llyroll
 - 👀 I’m interested in ...learning fivem full mod installation
 - 🌱 I’m currently learning ...adding resources
-- 💞️ I’m looking to collaborate on ...grab no pixel like servers
+- 💞️ I’m looking to collaborate on ...installing no pixel like servers
 - 📫 How to reach me ...bloodshed72@gmail.com

 <!---